6 Tips to Survive the Japanese Summer

 Beat the Japanese heat following these easy tips!

-Summer has finally arrived in the land of the rising sun.
-Anyone who has been in Japan for this season can tell you that the Japanese summer is very harsh, with temperatures that can rise and exceed 30ºC of heat and suffocating humidity.
-So if you are currently living in Japan or you have to come on a trip, today I want to give you 6 ideas to survive the Japanese summer.
+As every year, summer has finally arrived in the land of the rising sun.
+Although the Japanese summer has many good things, such as festivals, fireworks, etc. anyone who has been in Japan for this season can tell you that the Japanese summer is very harsh, with temperatures that can rise and exceed 30ºC of heat and suffocating humidity.
+Every year several cases of heat stroke are reported, which can be very dangerous.
+So if you are currently living in Japan or you have to come on a trip, today I want to give you 6 ideas to survive the Japanese summer so that you can enjoy it to the fullest!

 Buy one of the famous tenugui towel

-When you travel to Japan in summer, one of the things that may surprise you the most is that in many stores, both souvenirs shops and various utensils places, they sell characteristic and peculiar hand towels with different patterns.
+When you travel to Japan in summer, you will see that in many stores, both souvenirs shops and various utensils places, they sell characteristic and peculiar small towels with different patterns.
 They’re the tenugui towels (手拭い), made of cotton.

 I remember that on my first trip I was quite surprised.
 Why were there so many places with those little towels and why so many prints?
 After two days in Japan I understood: towels serve to wipe away sweat.
-As we mentioned before, it is an extremely humid country.
-It is getting out of the shower and before you get to your room you are already sweating.
-Nobody likes to go sweating to places, so the Japanese have ended up taking the habit of always carrying a small towel with them to dry their sweat.
+As we mentioned before, it’s an extremely humid country, to the extent that you get out of a cold shower and before you’ve even reached your room, you’re sweating again.
+No one likes to go to places sweaty, so the Japanese have ended up taking the habit of always carrying a small towel with them to dry their sweat.

 ▶ Shop now your tenugui towel here!